awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. Choose the name of the file system you created from the list\.
 Make a note of the DNS name\.
 You enter this in the buildspec file that is used to build your AWS CodeBuild project\.

-## Create an AWS CodeBuild Project to Use with Amazon EFS<a name="sample-efs-create-acb"></a>
+## Create a CodeBuild Project to Use with Amazon EFS<a name="sample-efs-create-acb"></a>

- Create an AWS CodeBuild project that uses the Amazon VPC you created earlier in this sample\.
-This AWS CodeBuild project does not use a source and does not create an artifact\.
+ Create a AWS CodeBuild project that uses the Amazon VPC you created earlier in this sample\.
+This CodeBuild project does not use a source and does not create an artifact\.
 When the build is run, it mounts the Amazon EFS file system created earlier in this sample and caches the Maven dependency to it\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.